Recommended Readings

 Most readings suggested here fulfill the “insight-a-minute” criteria.
 As a result, many of those are dense in information and some of the ideas presented may be significantly challenging or disorienting.

-Outside of their great literary and informational value, these readings also serve as introductory material to the field of Existential Risk Research and Prevention.
+Outside of their great literary and informational value, these readings also serve as introductory material to the field of Existential Risk Prevention as catalyzed by Oxford’s Future of Humanity Institute, Cambridge’s Center for the Study of Existential Risk, MIT’s Future of Life Institute, and UC Berkeley’s Center for Human-Compatible Artificial Intelligence.

 Remember that whatever you read here does not change reality, only your understanding of it.
 To keep a healthy mind, listen to yourself and take breaks (ideally) before it is necessary for you to do so, spend time with those you love, and take time to recalibrate your thinking against that of reasonable people you know.